05 August 2018

 The first Hunting Island Lighthouse was built of brick and completed in 1859.
 When the Civil War broke out, Confederates destroyed the lighthouse in order to prevent the Union Navy from using it as an aid to navigation.
 A new lighthouse was built in 1875 though encroachment of the sea required that it be moved in 1889 to a spot one mile distant.
 The 130 feet stall 1889 structure is now within the Hunting Island State Park.
 The lighthouse was decommissioned in 1933.
 It is the only lighthouse in South Carolina that is accessible to the general public.
 You can read about its history on the Hunting Island State Park website.

-The Beaufort District Collection Research Room has some unique materials about our local lights:
+The Beaufort District Collection Research Room recommends the following sources:

-• "Lighthouses" vertical file is full of magazine and newspaper clippings about Beaufort's lights
+• Several vertical files full of magazine and clippings about Beaufort District's lights

 Check out the DVD of the award winning documentary by Suzanne Larsen and Paul Keyserling, A Light on Treacherous Waters: The Story of the Hunting Island, South Carolina, Light Station, from the local history section of your favorite branch library.

-Hoopla, Beaufort County Library's service for e- and audio books, music, and streaming video, has over 100 items with the keyword "Lighthouses" for children, teens and adults to borrow.
-I suggest that you start with A History of South Carolina Lighthouses by John Hairr.
+Hoopla, Beaufort County Library's service for e- and audio books, music, and streaming video, has over 300 items with the keyword "Lighthouses" for children, teens and adults to borrow.
+(Most appear to be works of fiction.)
+I suggest that you start with A History of South Carolina Lighthouses by John Hairr or Lighthouses of the Carolinas by Terence Zepke.

 No comments: